Small farmers, farm workers bear the brunt as cash becomes scarce

-Stories of distress, following a year of drought and now demonetisation, reverberate through State
+Stories of distress, following a year of drought and now demonetisation, reverberate through Karnataka

 First, the water in their fields disappeared, and now, the cash in the market.